The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Harmonic Exponential Filtering

-with $\mathcal{F}[\phi]^{0}_{00}$ being the zeroth Fourier coefficient and $T^{0}_{00}(g) = 1$. \revisedtext{Representing the density with Fourier coefficients in log-likelihood space, as opposed to directly representing the density, ensures} the probability \revisedtext{density} function is non-negative \revisedtext{for any set of parameters $\eta$}, and the normalizing factor $Z_\eta$ ensures that it integrates to 1. \revisedtext{From this point forward, we use the shorthand notation $p_a(g) \triangleq p_{\eta_a}(g)$.} The harmonic exponential distribution provides an elegant solution for the product of two distributions, achieved through the element-wise addition of their Fourier coefficients:
+with $\mathcal{F}[\phi]^{0}_{00}$ being the zeroth Fourier coefficient and $T^{0}_{00}(g) = 1$.
+Representing the probability density with Fourier coefficients in log-density space, ensures that the probability \revisedtext{density} function is non-negative \revisedtext{for any set of parameters $\eta$}, and the normalizing constant $Z_\eta$ ensures that it integrates to 1. \revisedtext{From this point forward, we use the shorthand notation $p_a(g) \triangleq p_{\eta_a}(g)$.} The harmonic exponential distribution provides an elegant solution for the product of two distributions, achieved through the element-wise addition of their Fourier coefficients:

 Convolving two distributions is inherently more \revisedtext{complicated}.
 However, harmonic analysis provides a connection between convolutions and spectral coefficients,